 Miss Leo & Her Bluegrass Boys are a 5-piece traditional string band based out of the Morro Bay area with a fresh and unique California sound.
 They play a fun-loving mixture of original songs, traditional bluegrass, and an eclectic variety of favorites and unusual covers.

 Join our e-mail list!

-Samba Loca is an afro-brazilian drum line and that has lit up the crowd for three consecutive years as Whale Rock Music and Arts Festival.
-Their march is no to be missed!
+Samba Loca is an afro-brazilian drum line that has lit up the crowd for four consecutive years at Whale Rock Music and Arts Festival.
+Their march comes just before the Sunday night headlining artist and is not to be missed!

 Mannequins By Day (MbD) is a newly formed San Luis Obispo based power trio that provides a great variety of styles into one name.
 While only recently formed into an official group in the summer of 2017, their track "Luxury Life" has already brought them critical success in San Luis Obispo.